-The concept of reincarnation is completely without foundation in the Bible, which clearly tells us that we die once and then face judgment (Hebrews 9:27).
-The Bible never mentions people having a second chance at life or coming back as different people or animals.
+The concept of reincarnation, in any of its forms, is completely without foundation in the Bible.
+The truth is that we die once and then face judgment (Hebrews 9:27).
+The Bible never even remotely suggests that people have a second chance at life or that they can come back as different people or animals.
 Reincarnation has been a popular belief for thousands of years, but it has never been accepted by Christians or followers of Judaism because it is contradictory to Scripture.

 Several passages in Scripture refute the idea of reincarnation.
 Jesus told the criminal on the cross, “Today you will be with me in paradise” (Luke 23:43)—not “You will have another chance to live a life on earth.”
 Matthew 25:46 tells us that, upon death, believers go on to eternal life while unbelievers go on to eternal punishment.
 We are created as individuals, and our identity does not change after death (see Luke 9:30).